 Dr Michelle Irving

-Dr Irving is the Prevention Centre’s Knowledge Mobilisation Lead and a Senior Research Fellow in the Faculty of Medicine and Health, University of Sydney.
+Dr Irving is the Prevention Centre’s Knowledge Mobilisation Lead and an adjunct Associate Professor in the School of Public Health, Faculty of Medicine and Health, University of Sydney.
 She has a PhD in implementation of evidence-based practice in chronic kidney disease and she was an NHMRC Post-doctoral Fellow in Translating Research into Practice (TRIP Fellow).
 Her main areas of research interest include translational research and evaluation, Indigenous health, cultural competence and improving oral health.

 She has led and coordinated translational research projects throughout her research career, working with key stakeholders from senior researchers and clinicians from multiple organisations to community groups and individual participants, to achieve critical outcomes in many health fields.
 She has methodological skills in quantitative and qualitative data collection and analysis.
 She has been involved in writing guidelines for the treatment of chronic kidney disease through the caring for Australasians with renal impairment (CARI) guidelines and has authored a guideline on the management of iron for chronic kidney disease patients.

 Dr Irving has taught epidemiology and research critical appraisal skills in the Bachelor of Oral Health degree course, Sydney Dental School, University of Sydney.
 She is currently supervising three PhD students with the Faculty of Medicine and Health, University of Sydney and one PhD student at The University of Newcastle.

 It was when she was working as a dental therapist in public schools in Sydney that Michelle Irving first realised the importance of prevention.